Companies House change and dissolution alerts

 The Companies House data tracks directors, not just organisations.
 Add key contacts or counterparties to your watchlist.

-When they join a new company, resign from a board, or have disqualification proceedings filed against them — you'll know.
+When they join a new company, resign from a board, or have disqualification proceedings filed against them, you'll know.

-Plain English — always
+Plain English, always

-Not "charge registered."
-Something like: "Acme Ltd has registered a second charge in 8 months, secured against all business assets.
+Every alert reads like this: "Acme Ltd has registered a second charge in 8 months, secured against all business assets.
 Companies in this position are significantly more likely to face insolvency proceedings within 18 months."

 Data without interpretation is just noise.